Carina-labs/nova/x/ibcstaking/spec/en/00_core_concept.md

 ### ICA (Inter-Chain Account)
 `ICA` is one of the use-case of `IBC`, a technology that allows messages to be delivered remotely by connecting the accounts of the controller chain (Supernova) and the host chain.

-Supernova uses `ICA` to delegate the amount in the host chain using the controller chain.
+Supernova uses `ICA` to delegate token in the host chain using the controller chain.
 At this time, ICA allows you to send a delegation message to the controller chain to manipulate the same behavior in the host chain.